mexk1/omnistack_10/README.md

 Work in progress...

-Some about this project
+Tehcs in this project

-API       => PHP.
+API       => PHP
 Database  => MySQL
 Web       => ReactJs
 App       => ReactNative

+You can run a local server to test the API and Web, they are already working.